Central Limit Theorems for Stochastic Gradient Descent Quantile Estimators: Discussion

 \section{Discussion}

-In this paper, we thoroughly studied the online quantile estimation and inference with the constant learning rate SGD, which is a non-smooth and non-strongly-convex problem.
-Leveraging tools from Markov chain’s theory and the characteristic function, we showed that the unique stationary distribution of SGD iterations for the quantile loss is $\sqrt{\eta}-$asymptotically normal with minimal assumptions.
-It is one of the first CLT-type results for constant learning rate stochastic approximation under the non-smooth setting.
+In this paper, we thoroughly studied the online quantile estimation and inference with the constant learning-rate SGD, which is a non-smooth and non-strongly-convex problem.
+Leveraging tools from Markov chain theory and the characteristic function, we showed that the unique stationary distribution of SGD iterations for the quantile loss is $\sqrt{\eta}-$asymptotically normal with minimal assumptions.
+It is one of the first CLT-type results for constant learning-rate stochastic approximation under the non-smooth setting.
 To achieve this goal, we established the convergence theorem of the periodic Markov chain induced by SGD for the quantile loss.
 We further investigated the tail probability and moments of the stationary distribution, which demonstrated some concentration properties of this countable-state Markov chain.
-For the practical concern, we proposed the inference procedure and applied the fully online kernel density estimation to for implementation, offering computational efficiency in consistency with the spirit of SGD.
+For the practical concern, we proposed the inference procedure and applied the fully online kernel density estimation for implementation, offering computational efficiency in consistency with the spirit of SGD.
 Simulation across various scenarios justified the validity of our theoretical conclusions and exhibited ideal empirical performance of online inference.

 There are several directions and extensions for future research.
-First, the methodology in this paper is potentially generalizable to other non-smooth settings, such as quantile regression and geometric median estimation.
-It may be of interests to bridge the gap between the countable-state Markov chain in this paper and the uncountable-state cases.
+First, the methodology in this paper is potentially generalizable to other non-smooth or non-strongly-convex settings, such as quantile regression, robust regression, and geometric median estimation.
 Moreover, the CLT in this paper does not have an explicit convergence rate.
-To remedy this limitation, we can consider deriving a Gaussian approximation result for quantile loss SGD, which can also enable practitioners to construct asymptotically pivotal statistics for powerful statistical inference.
+To remedy this limitation, we can consider deriving a Gaussian approximation result for quantile loss SGD, which can also enable practitioners to construct asymptotically pivotal statistics and confidence sets with non-asymptotic guarantees for powerful statistical inference.